openrsp/openrsp/doc/manual/openrsp_callback.rst

 It could be noted that the arguments in the following callback functions are over complete.
-For instance, from the knowledge of ``len_tuple`` and ``pert_tuple``, the dimension of integral matrices ``num_int`` in the callback function :py:meth:`get_one_oper_mat` can be computed.
-The need of this argument ``num_int`` is kind of technical issue, and we will give detailed explanation in Chapter :ref:`chapter-openrsp-Fortran-APIs`.
+For instance, from the knowledge of ``len_tuple`` and ``pert_tuple``, the dimension of integral matrices ``num_int`` in the callback function :c:func:`get_one_oper_mat` can be computed.
+The need of this argument ``num_int`` is kind of technical issue, and we will give detailed explanation in Section :ref:`section-openrsp-Fortran-APIs`.

 OpenRSP Callback Functions (C version)
 --------------------------------------